Holiday Destinations: are all your funds tied up in bills and other necessities such as food and fuel?

 Do you need a getaway that will not break the bank, some place that will rejuvenate your soul?

-Among the largest mountain range in central Serbia lies Kopaonik, a historical town rich in mining heritage and trading.
-The area is filled with old churches, monasteries, and fortresses beckoning for your imagination and discovery.
+Among the largest mountain range in central Serbia lies Kopaonik, a historical town rich in mining heritage of holiday destinations and trading.
+The area is filled with old churches, monasteries, and fortresses beckoning for your imagination and discovery the best holiday destinations.
 The main reason to visit Kopaonik now is for the skiing and snowboarding in the winter months.

 The resort lies at 6,617 feet (2017 meters) above sea level and features Pancic’s Peak within the National Park system of Serbia.
 There are 27 trails, with 18 kilometres of cross-country trails, and multiple lifts.
 The entire park is characterized by its extraordinary natural beauty: vast expanses of grassland, forests composed of a wide variety of tree species, beauty spots, and deep river gorges.